lkoepsel/Labs_10C_Class/README.md

 git clone https://github.com/lkoepsel/Labs_10C_Class.git
 # switch to the Lab directory
 cd Labs_10C_Class
+# copy the templates folder to the new dev folder
+cp -r templates dev
 ```
 2. Open the presentation lec1bintro.ppt either in Powerpoint or in Google Docs and review the material.
 3. Execute the **Next Steps** described on the last page.